carlosmunoz/zanata-wiki/Coding-Guide.md

 We aim to maintain a consistent coding style for the Zanata project.
 Keeping style consistent helps keep our code easy to read, helps avoid unnecessary merge conflicts, and ensures that a diff between commits will usually only show what has actually changed.
-It makes everyone's life a little better.
+It makes everyone's life a little better, and makes pull requests manageable.

-*Note:* We have recently changed our style preferences.
-At the time of writing, not all source code has been updated to the new style.
-Please don't reformat existing files: we want to do them all at once to keep the history manageable.
+Please don't reformat existing files unnecessarily.
+Watch out for IDEs which do reformatting unasked.

+*Note:* We have recently changed our style preferences, so older branches don't use this scheme.

 ## Copy existing style
 The simplest way to use a consistent coding style is to copy the style in the file you are editing, or in nearby files.

 ## Use an automatic formatter
-A set of code formatter preferences can be found in Zanata's source tree, currently located at [zanata-server/zanata-war/eclipse/eclipse-code-formatter-profile.xml](https://github.com/zanata/zanata-server/blob/master/zanata-war/eclipse/eclipse-code-formatter-profile.xml).
-This can be used by Eclipse and IDEA to automatically format Java code to be consistent with the rest of Zanata code.
+A set of code formatter preferences can be found in Zanata's source tree, under https://github.com/zanata/zanata-parent/ .
+These can be used by Eclipse and IDEA to automatically format Java code to be consistent with the rest of Zanata code.

 ## Current Styles